shruacha1234/kruize/tests/spring-petclinic/README.md

 1,310.7,6281,60,0
 2,687.1,14059,25,0
 ```
-last lines are the processed results of the run
+Above image shows the logs of the load run, and it processes and displays the output at the end

 # Cleanup
 `$ ./scripts/petclinic-cleanup.sh`

-# Note
+# Note for RHEL 8.0 users
-RHEL 8.0 - podman docker should have the latest network version to work.
+podman docker should have the latest network version to work.